Chamberlain Award 2022 entry

 Value of Award

-The standard Chamberlain Award for 2020 entry is £2,000 per year of study, subject to continued eligibility and normal academic progression.
-For full details, please see our Terms and Conditions.
-Awards will be paid in two equal instalments: one in late January 2021 and one in early May 2021.
+The standard Chamberlain Award for 2022 entry is £2,000 per year of study, subject to continued eligibility and normal academic progression.
+Awards will be paid in two equal instalments: one in late January 2023 and one in early May 2023.
 Payment will be made directly into the bank account you have nominated for your Maintenance Loan.

 Students eligible for a standard Chamberlain Award who are from a Polar 4 quintile 1 area and decide to live in University-owned accommodation will receive an additional one-off award of £1,000 (in their first year of study only).
 This award will be applied as a reduction in your accomodation fees from the end of January in your first year.
 There is no cash alternative.

 Care Leavers are eligible to receive the Enhanced Chamberlain Award as an alternative to the standard Chamberlain Award.
-This is offered as either an accommodation fee waiver of up to £6,443 if living in University-owned accommodation or, if living elsewhere, students can choose a £3,000 tuition fee waiver or cash bursary.
-These awards apply to all years of study.
 Care Leavers must complete an application form for each year of study before 31 May.
 Please visit our Enhanced Chamberlain Award webpage for more information.
-Please note that if we do not receive an application form from you, you will be automatically assessed for the standard Chamberlain Award based on your household income.
+Please note that if we do not receive an application form from you, you will be considered for the standard Chamberlain Award based on your household income.
 You cannot hold both an Enhanced Chamberlain Award and a standard one.

 In order to be eligible for a standard Chamberlain Award you must: